 Tea in Korea Today

-From the end of the Chosun dynasty to the days of the Japanese occupation, Korean tea culture rapidly regressed.
-Even more so after the Korean War (June 25, 1950), Korean society fell into frenzy, and caused tea culture to collapse altogether.
+From the end of the Joseon dynasty to the days of the Japanese occupation, Korean tea culture rapidly regressed.
+Even more so after the Korean War (June 25, 1950~1953), Korean society fell into frenzy, and caused tea culture to collapse altogether.

-A regeneration of interest started in 1970 thanks primarily to tea masters who started lecturing, publishing books and conducting classes on Dado (the Korean Way of Tea), increasing the population of tea devotees.
-The rise in popularity of tea-drinking led to the development of large industrial tea plantations in the provinces of Bosung, Hae Nam, Hwa Gae, Young Am and Jeju Island.
+A regeneration of interest started in 1970, thanks primarily to tea masters who started lecturing, publishing books and conducting classes on Dado (the Korean Way of Tea), increasing the population of tea devotees.
+The rise in popularity of tea-drinking led to the development of large industrial tea plantations in the provinces of Boseong, Haenam, Hwagye, Yeongam and Jeju Island.
 Both small and large tea manufacturers actively produce tea in these provinces.
 Currently, there are more than 500,000 tea enthusiasts in Korea and the quality, diversity and beauty of tea and tea ware is increasing ever so quickly.